Donald J. Featherstone

 In addition to strategic patent portfolio creation and management, Don has PTO litigation and reexamination experience.
 He has extensive experience preparing patentability opinions, state-of-the art opinions, infringement opinions, and validity opinions.
 He has assisted many clients with IP licenses, IP audits, and due diligence investigations.

-Don has experience in the following technical fields: cleantech (wind and water energy conversion); computer architecture (including RISC microprocessors); computer memory systems; computer graphics; control systems; digital signal and image processing; discrete digital and analog circuits; electromagnetics; fiber optics; graphical user interfaces; mechatronics; MEMS; nanotechnology (nanowires, quantum dots, etc.); photolithography (scanners, EUV light sources, computational, holistic, and immersion lithography, and metrology); piezoelectric devices; semiconductor devices and manufacturing; ultra-wideband communications and radar; and various business methods/e-commerce/Internet related applications.
+Don has experience in the following technical fields: cleantech (wind and water energy conversion); computer architecture (including RISC microprocessors); computer memory systems; computer graphics; control systems; digital signal and image processing; discrete digital and analog circuits; electromagnetics; fiber optics; graphical user interfaces; mechatronics; MEMS; nanotechnology (nanowires, quantum dots, etc.); photolithography (scanners, EUV light sources, computational, holistic, and immersion lithography, and metrology); piezoelectric devices; semiconductor devices and manufacturing; ultra-wideband communications and radar; various business methods/e-commerce/Internet related applications; and additive manufacturing.

 Don is co-Editor-in-Chief of Nanotechnology Law and Business.
 Additionally, he is a contributing author of Patent Office Litigation, Second Edition, published in 2017 by Thomson Reuters Westlaw.
 The book provides a fresh and comprehensive exploration of patent office litigation proceedings, including how the proceedings interact with other aspects of patent procurement and enforcement, while delivering practical analysis and advice.